5 Day Northern Lights Winter Vacation in Reykjavik with the Blue Lagoon, Golden Circle & South Coast

 You'll be picked up in a minibus in the morning and whisked away to the first attraction of the day, the high and narrow Seljalandsfoss waterfall.
 This stunning cascade flows over a concaved cliff face where a cave is visible underneath the curtain of water.
 In the winter, the waterfall is lit up with strong lights making it seem even more magical.

-You’ll then move on to another equally beautiful, but utterly different, waterfall; Skógafoss.
-It is one of the biggest waterfalls in Iceland, with a width of 25 metres and a 60-metre drop.
+You'll then move on to another equally beautiful but utterly different waterfall, Skógafoss.
+It is one of the biggest waterfalls in Iceland, with a width of 82 feet (25 meters) and a 197-foot (60-meter) drop.
 According to local legend, a treasure is buried behind the flowing water.

 As you travel between these cascading beauties, the glaciers Eyjafjallajökull and Mýrdalsjökull will be visible in the north.
 If you'd like to explore a glacier better, you can add on a hike on Sólheimajökull, one of Mýrdalsjökull outlet glacier.
 Glacier hiking is a fun, family-friendly activity where participants over the age of 8 can trek across the ice cap and discover a new world of ice sculptures and blue crevasses.